 - Steroid tablets to reduce inflammation if symptoms are severe.

 - Immunosuppressants which work by damping down the immune system.
-These are usually reserved for severe lupus and include azathioprine, ciclosporin, cyclophosphamide, methotrexate and mycophenolate mofetil, and biological medicines.
+These include azathioprine, ciclosporin, cyclophosphamide, methotrexate and mycophenolate mofetil, and biological medicines.

 What is the outlook (prognosis) for people with lupus?

-Most people with lupus lead active, normal lives.
+Lupus is a long-term disease.
+However, most people with lupus lead active, normal lives.
 The outlook for people with lupus is much better than it was in the past.
 Modern treatments are more effective.
 For many people with lupus, symptoms are mild or moderate with little risk to life.
 The joint and skin symptoms may continue, but can usually be eased with treatment.
-For most people with lupus, the pattern of their disease becomes established within ten years; so, if serious problems have not developed in this time then they are unlikely to do so.

 Lupus and pregnancy